 The truth of the matter when it comes to the hike to Lillian Lake, is that I find the trail a little more boring than most.
 You start lower than many trails so you are mainly hiking in the forest.
 While Galatea Creek is very pretty at times – and there are occasional views, especially from the rocky avalanche paths, the good stuff doesn’t happen until you reach Lillian Lake.

 If you take pleasure in the beauty of just being out in nature then you’ll enjoy the hike.
 But my bet is once you start hiking to Galatea Lakes from Lillian Lake your heart will start to sing with all the mountain beauty.

-After you’ve stopped on one of the large lakeside benches to have a snack and take in the view it’s time to find the trail to Galatea Lakes.
-Look for it partly along the trail to the Lillian Lake Campground.
+After you’ve stopped on one of the large lakeside benches to have a snack and take in the view, it’s time to find the hiking trail to Galatea Lakes.
+Look for it part way along the trail to the Lillian Lake Campground.
 It’s easy to find.

-The initial hike up to the lakes is steep but in short order you can enjoy some really lovely views back to Lillian Lake.
+The initial hike to Galatea Lakes is steep but in short order you can enjoy some really lovely views back to Lillian Lake.
 The snow actually made the hiking easy; otherwise you’re walking on rock and scree.
 (However poles come in handy.)